 Viralwoot is a great Pinterest tool that helps you make the most out of your Pinterest ventures.
-Unlike the standard Pinterest Analytics, it can be used with personal accounts and it features a build in tool aimed at growing your following through the use of “seeds”.
+Unlike the standard Pinterest Analytics, you can use it with personal accounts and it features a build in tool aimed at growing your following through the use of “seeds.”
 The way it works is that you can look for other Viralwoot users in your similar topics, earn platform issued “seeds” by following them, and then award people seeds in turn for following your account.
 The platform also features an easy option to schedule pins, kind of like HootSuite.
 However, when it comes to monitoring your account’s data, this free tool is nowhere near as powerful as Pinterest Analytics.
 Not to worry though, the company is currently working on new features that will keep this platform as a must have tool for every marketer.

 SumAll – Another great free analytics tool.

 Like many companies, Sumall offers two versions of their platform (a premium and a free basic version.)
 The free plan includes an interactive social media dashboard for a clean overview of your social properties.
 You can analyze accounts from social platforms like Facebook and Twitter, but also Tumblr, Vimeo, and even MailChimp and Google Analytics.
 SumAll has great visuals, and all that is needed to access is this great platform is to register a (free) account.